cloudmesh/cloudmesh-manual/docs-source/source/installation/quickstart/quickstart.rst

 * https://www.chameleoncloud.org/

-Thus if you have an account and are part of the class project, you can gain access to an openstack cloud in seconds via cloudmesh.
+Thus if you have an account and are part of the class project, you can gain access to an OpenStack cloud in seconds via cloudmesh.

 Timer
 -----